-Death Bed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story
+Deathbed Apology: Norma McCorvey’s Pro-Life Friends Tell Another Story

 McCorvey’s closest friends, many of them Christians, did that for her in her dying hours.

-At the last, regardless of how conflicted McCorvey may have felt about abortion or the actions of herself or others, she died loved and surrounded by those who saw her not as Jane Roe, but as their precious friend: Norma McCorvey.
+At the last, regardless of how conflicted McCorvey may have felt about abortion or the actions of herself and others, she died loved and surrounded by those who saw her not as Jane Roe, but as their precious friend: Norma McCorvey.

 Jonathon Van Maren is a public speaker, writer, and pro-life activist.
-His commentary has appeared in National Review, The European Conservative, and the National Post, among others.
+His commentary has appeared in National Review, The European Conservative, and The National Post, among others.
 He is the author of The Culture War and Seeing Is Believing: Why Our Culture Must Face the Victims of Abortion.

 Speaking Out is Christianity Today’s guest opinion column and (unlike an editorial) does not necessarily represent the opinion of the publication.